 Students work part- or full-time with government agencies, elected government officials, political campaigns, private interest groups, or NGOs.
 A minimum of 60 clock hours of work experience are required for each semester hour of credit.
 Prerequisites: at least junior standing and consent of the department.
+May not be applied to the political science minor.
 Fall, Spring